KOKODA CHALLENGE EVENTS

 Team member substitutions are not permitted during the event at any time and any team found to be substituting team members during the event will be disqualified.

 During the registration process of a specific event teams can increase or decrease the event category or event distance.
 By increasing the team numbers or distance the teams will have to contact Kokoda Challenge Events to pay the extra registration amount and will also require increasing their fundraising amount.
 To decrease a team number or decrease a distance there is no refund on the amounts paid.
-The overpaid registration amount is moved across as donation.
 The donation amount that was from the original registration still needs to be honoured.

 Teams must pre-register during an advertised registration period.
 These times will be communicated via email, website and social media.